YinjingLin/OISST_indices/README.md

 <hr>

 In the [notebooks](https://github.com/nicolasfauchereau/OISST_indices/tree/main/notebooks) directory are some notebooks mainly used to calculate the climatologies, which should only be needed to be run if calculating climatologies for another domain or another period.
+The main one if interest is `calculate_OISST_climatologies.ipynb`, it is intended to be run using [papermill](https://papermill.readthedocs.io/), but will be converted to a Python script soon.

 **calculate_OISST_climatologies.ipynb** calculates the climatological values for a particular domain, i.e. calculates average, std, and quantiles [0.1, 0.25, 0.5, 0.75, 0.9] for a given climatology period (currently 1991 - 2020).
 Parameters are: